nkk36/Clustering-Government-Contractors-App/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development purposes.
-Since I store the data that uses this app remotely you'll need to edit some lines in ui.R and server.R with the appropriate data sets which you can find in the data directory.
+Since I store the data that this app uses remotely you'll need to edit some lines in ui.R and server.R with the appropriate data sets which you can find in the data directory.

 1. In ui.R you will need to read *vendornames_for_clustering_app.csv* into *duns_vendor_names_orig* in the first block of code
 2. In server.R you will need to read in vendornames_for_clustering_app.csv into *duns_vendor_names_orig* and *data_for_clustering_app.csv* into *naics_activity*
-3. Also you should **comment out any line that with load_data.R** since this function is not saved in the repo
+3. Also you should comment out any line that with load_data.R since this function is not saved in the repo.

 ### Prerequisites